mihaiconstantin/PlaceTimeMind/README.md

 # Place, time, and mind

-> A place and time for things and mind
+> A place and time for things and mind.

 ## Build Setup